Skip to main content

 # Use production profile

-nvm --profile production plans list
+nvm --profile production plans get-plans

 # Use staging profile

-nvm --profile staging agents list
+nvm --profile staging agents get-agent <agent-id>

 Verbose Flag